Featuring: Ketchikan, Totem Bight State Park, Wrangell, Juneau, Haines

 Fly to the tiny village of Wrangell for the Stikine River Birding Festival, held every year in late April.
 This four-day festival celebrates the millions of migratory shorebirds that flock to the Stikine River Delta, along with thousands of eagles that also congregate near the river to feed on spawning hooligan, a type of smelt.

 Day 4 – Juneau

-Fly on to Juneau, Alaska’s capital city.
-Head out for a whale-watching excursion to see humpback whales fresh off their annual migration from warm-water breeding grounds in Mexico and Hawaii with calves in tow; the whales usually start arriving in April.
+Your next stop by plane is Juneau, Alaska’s capital city.
+Head out for a whale-watching excursion to see humpback whales with calves in tow, fresh off their annual migration from warm-water breeding grounds in Mexico and Hawaii; the whales usually start arriving in April.
 You may also see killer whales, sea lions, seals, puffins, murres, cormorants and dozens of other shorebirds.
-Enjoy locally brewed Alaskan Brewing Co. beers and fresh seafood for dinner at a waterfront eatery before you retire to your hotel.
+Enjoy locally brewed beer from the Alaskan Brewing Company and fresh seafood for dinner at a waterfront eatery before you retire to your hotel.

 Day 6 – Juneau

-Fly back to Juneau and take a walking tour of the downtown area including local attractions like the Alaska governor’s house, the historic Wickersham House, a wealth of locally owned gift shops and art galleries, and the spectacular, newly renovated Alaska State Museum.
+Fly back to Juneau and end your visit with a walking tour of the downtown area.
+Local attractions include the white-columned governor's house, the the historic Wickersham House, a wealth of locally owned gift shops and art galleries, and the spectacular, newly renovated Alaska State Museum.